mopidy/mopidy/js/README.md

 ### 0.4.0 (UNRELEASED)

 - Add support for method calls with by-name arguments.
-The old calling convention, by-position-only, is still the default.
+The old calling convention, "by-position-only", is still the default, but this will change in the future.
 See the docs for details.

 ### 0.3.0 (2014-06-16)